lingui/js-lingui/packages/babel-plugin-transform-react-trans/README.md

 =====================================================================

 Babel plugin for human-friendly definitions of strings for translation in React.
-Works in combination with `react-t9n` component.
+Works in combination with `react-trans` component.

 Cookbook
 --------